How to Get One of America’s Best Backcountry Campsites

 By Michael Lanza

-Like most stories at The Big Outside, reading it requires a full subscription, which costs just pennies over $4/month for a year or just five bucks for one month.
-Click here to subscribe now and get a free e-guide.
+Like most stories at The Big Outside about trips I’ve taken, reading it requires a subscription, which costs just pennies over $4/month for a year or less than five bucks for one month.
+Click here to join now and get a free e-guide.

 Get full access to my Sawtooths stories and ALL stories at The Big Outside, plus a FREE e-guide.
 Join now!

 Also, check out my stories, “Ask Me: What Are the Best Hikes in Idaho’s Sawtooths” and “Photo Gallery: Mountain Lakes of Idaho’s Sawtooths.”

 Don’t miss my feature story “Tent Flap With a View: 25 Favorite Backcountry Campsites,” where I share photos and short anecdotes from the prettiest places in the wilderness where I’ve pitched a tent (or slept under the stars) over nearly three decades of backpacking and trekking all over the U.S., writing for this blog and for many years as the Northwest Editor of Backpacker magazine.
 That story also includes links to existing stories at The Big Outside about the trips on which I enjoyed those special campsites.

 I’ve helped many readers plan an unforgettable backpacking trip in the Sawtooths and elsewhere.
 Want my help with yours?
 Find out more here.